 To be fair to the acquaintances, I got the recommendations from, they usually left to work while the babysitters watched the kids, whereas I was usually in and out to observe what was going on.

 Sometimes I informed the recommender of our experience with the babysitter and sometimes not.
 It depended on my level of comfort with the person.

-I seriously began to wonder if I needed to lower my expectations.
-Should I just pay $10 an hour to keep my kid safe and alive?
+I seriously wondered if I needed to lower my expectations.
+Should I pay more per hour to keep my kid safe and alive?
 That’s all I should expect?
 No. My child’s time is more important to me than that!

 - I had a babysitter that was coming at the time Jock was napping.
 She got to study or whatever she chose to do and then watch him after he woke.
 On one occasion I opened the door to let her in, and Jock was right behind me.
 When she saw Jock, she said, “Aww man!
 Jock, you’re up.
 You’re not sleeping.” and sighed.
 I should have told her to leave on the spot.

 - One time I came into the house from working in the yard, and the babysitter and Jock came out of the playroom and met me in the kitchen.
 Just then, it was time for her to go.
 After she left, I went into the playroom later that day.